nuuuwan/news_lk3_data/README.md

 *2025-08-21 18:22:00* · [`adaderanalk`](https://www.adaderana.lk/news/111719/man-shot-dead-near-thun-bodhiya-bridge-in-bandaragama) · `en`

-An individual has been shot dead near the Thun Bodhiya Bridge in Bandaragama, a short while ago, police stated.
+An individual has been shot dead in a shooting incident reported at around 6:00 p.m. today (21) near the Thun Bodhiya Bridge in Bandaragama, police stated.

-According to reports, two individuals on a motorcycle carried out the shooting using a T-56 assault rifle, targeting a person who was travelling in a car.

-The motive and identities of the attackers are yet to be confirmed, and investigations are ongoing.
+Police noted that an unidentified gunman opened fire targeting a person inside a motor vehicle.

+The individual in the vehicle died at the scene as a result of the shooting, police confirmed.

+The identity of the deceased person has not yet been revealed.

+Police further stated that the shooting was carried out using a T-56 firearm and that more than 20 shots were fired targeting the victim.

 ◼️